 1. Albert Bandura's theory of learning: bridging behaviourist and cognitivist role of online student's self-efficacy.

 Summary: This study highlights the role of Albert Bandura's theory in bridging behaviorist and cognitivist learning theories.
-It emphasizes how a student's self-efficacy in online learning environments impacts engagement, completion, and learning outcomes.
+It emphasises how a student's self-efficacy in online learning environments impacts engagement, completion, and educational results.

 2. Rats, reinforcements and role-models: Taking a second look at behaviourism and its relevance to education